-Required Code Section 1
+Required IProposed Code Section

-Building Height 32 feet 16 feet 17.24.060

-Distance between structures No standard specified No other structures Not Applicable

-beside the enclosure

-Fence height A masonry division wall A six foot high metal 17.24.075

-shall be constructed on fence is proposed.

-all property lines Discussed in the issue

-adjacent to any item section of the

-residential district.
-The report.

-division wall shall be six

-feet in height, as

-measured from the

-highest elevation of

-land contiguous to the

-wall, except in a

-required front yard and

-in a required exterior

-side yard for a corner,

-reverse corner or key

-lot, where the wall shall

-be limited to forty-two

-(42) inches in height.

-Floor Area Ratio (FAR) 0.5 0.25 Per General Plan Land

-Use Element

-Landscaping Landscaping shall be Final landscaping 17.24.090

-provided as specified in plans will continue to

-the City Of Orange be revised.
-The plans

-Landscape Standards will not meet all

-and Specifications standards as

-discussed in the

-issues section of the

-report.

-Loading area (non-residential) 40 x 10 foot loading 50 x 24 foot loading 17.34.160

-area area

-Lot size 6,000 square feet 15,695 square feet 17.24.050

-Lot frontage None Specified 119 feet Not Applicable

-Lot depth None Specified 132 feet Not Applicable

-Parking None Specified None Not Applicable

-Setback, Front 10 feet 66 feet 17.24.070
+ricquircu li robosca Code Section

+l 1

+Building Height 32 feet 16 feet 17.24.060 Distance between structures No standard specified No other structures beside the enclosure Not Applicable Fence height A masonry division wall shall be constructed on all property lines adjacent to any residential district.
+The division wall shall be six feet in height, as measured from the highest elevation of land contiguous to the wall, except in a required front yard and in a required exterior side yard for a corner, reverse corner or key lot, where the wall shall be limited to forty-two (42) inches in height. fence is proposed.
+Discussed in the issue item section of the report.
+17.24.075 Floor Area Ratio (FAR) 0.5 0.25 Per General Plan Land Use Element Landscaping Landscaping shall be provided as specified in the City Of Orange Landscape Standards and Specifications Final landscaping plans will continue to be revised.
+The plans will not meet all standards as discussed in the issues section of the report.
+17.24.090 Loading area (non-residential) 40 x 10 foot loading area 50 x 24 foot loading area 17.34.160 Lot size 6,000 square feet 15,695 square feet 17.24.050 Lot frontage None Specified 119 feet Not Applicable Lot depth None Specified 132 feet Not Applicable Parking None Specified None Not Applicable Setback, Front 10 feet 66 feet 17.24.070